 - Mound whipped cream in the center, and finish with coconut chips.

 - Arrange lime slices and garnish with zest.

 - Although chocolate banding is optional, if you’re feeling a bit adventurous, it adds a touch of elegance to the cake.

-- After attaching collar, spread one inch layer of whipped topping inside and arrange berries.
+- After attaching the collar, spread a one-inch layer of whipped topping inside and arrange berries.

-- To remove parchment from collar, gently peel away paper; paper should come off easily.
+- To remove parchment from the collar, gently peel away paper; the paper should come off easily.

-- At back steam, hold blunt side of paring knife perpendicular against chocolate.
+- At back steam, hold the blunt side of paring knife perpendicular against chocolate.

-- Using the other hand, pull paper against knife to snap away overlap of remaining chocolate.
+- Using the other hand, pull paper against the knife to snap away from the overlap of the remaining chocolate.